gifton/Agentic-Workflow/agentic-natural/README.md

   > Getting it right, not just fast

 Based on your answers, I recommend:
-\"agentic workflow for web API with automated testing by small team optimized for quality\"
+\"agentic natural for web API with automated testing by small team optimized for quality\"
 ```

 ## Smart Defaults